kredibel-id/VisionSample-Android/README.md

 ### Gradle
 #### 1. Add kredibel repository.
-You can do this in several alternative ways.
+You can do this in two alternative ways.
 - In the build.gradle file at Project level.
 ```groovy
 allprojects {